 Saving storage costs by deleting intermediate files

-Running a complicated workflow can lead to a high number of large intermediate outputs that increase the storage costs of a project.
+Running a complicated workflow can lead to a large number of large intermediate outputs that increase the storage costs of a project.
 As an example, a large-scale project recently discovered that as much as 85% of their storage cost was for intermediate files that were never accessed or used.
 To (potentially) capture significant savings when working in Terra, you can choose to delete intermediate files upon successful completion of the workflow.

 This is because intermediate files are required to use call caching, which is selected by default.